-If you are covered by the PPO-Deductible or the PPO-Copay Option and you are using a PPO provider, the provider's fees will always be within the usual and prevailing fee limits.
+If you are covered by the PPO 750, PPO 1500 or PPO 2500 Option and you are using a PPO provider, the provider's fees will always be within the usual and prevailing fee limits.
 However, you may want to contact your network/claims administrator at the appropriate CheckFirst number for your medical option to determine if the proposed services are covered under your selected Medical Option.